pacphi/cf-app-inventory-report/README.md

 Edit the contents of the `application.yml` file located in `src/main/resources`.
 You will need to provide administrator credentials to Apps Manager for the foundation if you want to get a complete inventory of applications.

-> You really should bundle configuration with the application.
+> You really should not bundle configuration with the application.
 To take some of the sting away, you might consider externalizing and encrypting this configuration.

 At a minimum you should supply values for the following keys